-Have you filed, or intend to file, a complaint regarding the matter raised with any of the folic all that apply. wing?
+Have you filed, or intend to file, a complaint regarding the matter raised with any of the follow wing?
 If yes, please provide the filing dates.
 Check

-NC Department of Transportation
+all that apply.

 Federal Transit Administration

 US Department of Transportation

+US Department of Justice

-Federal or State Court
+Go Department of Sustace Federal or State Court

 Other

-Have you discussed the complaint with any Cherokee County Transit (CCT) representative ?
-If ves, provide the name, position, and date of
+Have you discussed the complaint with any CCT representative?
+If yes, provide the name, p position, and date of discussion.

-discussion. · · · · · · · · · · · · · · · · · · ·

-Please provide any additional information that you believe would assist with an investigatio n.
+Please provide any additional information that you believe would assist with an investigation),

-•

-Briefly explain what remedy, or action, are you seeking for the alleged discrimination.
+Brlefly explain what remedy, or action, are you seeking for the alleged discrimination.

+ι

 WE CANNOT ACCEPT AN UNSIGNED COMPLAINT.
 PLEASE SIGN AND DATE THE COMPLAINT FORM BELOW.

 COMPLAINANT'S SIGNATURE DATE

-MAIL COMPLAINT FORM TO:
+MAIL COMPLAINT FORM TO: CHEROKEE COUNTY TRANSIT

-Cherokee County Transit

-77 Hardin Street
+77 HARDIN ST

-Murphy, NC 28906
+' 60V

-828-837-1789
+JENNIFER.WEST@CHEROKEECOUNTY-NC 828-837-1789 ,

 FOR OFFICE USE ONLY

-Date Complaint Received
+Date Complaint Received:

 Processed by:

 Case #:

-Referred to:
+Réferred to: NCDOT IFTA Date Referred: